eccelerators/SimStm/README.rst

 Unit Tests
 ~~~~~~~~~~

-The test folder contains unittest for all commands.
+The test folder contains unittests for all commands.
 Thus all commands
 are verified for each release by regression tests.

 .. code-block:: none